 The Newbiggin wave height and zero crossing period data has been plotted on a scatter plot in Figure 2.1.
 Different symbols have been used to distinguish the baseline data from 2010/11 and different years of the current deployment.
 As the data sets are quite short no definitive conclusions can be drawn yet.
 The wave height / period relationships in Figure 2.1 appear similar.
-The largest measured wave heights to date were in the 2015/16 data.
-The wave heights over 5m in the latest data are from the November 21st/22nd storm.
+The largest measured wave heights to date were in the 2016/17 data, where wave heights of over 7m were recorded.
+The wave heights in the latest data set reach a maximum of 6.5m.
 The longest period waves occurred in December 2016 to January 2017, with only those recorded in 2014/15 being longer.